The 5-Finger Model for Children with Autism Spectrum Disorder (ASD): A Practical Tool for Emotional Regulation

 Key Takeaways for Parents and Therapists

-Emotional regulation must be taught, not expected
+Emotional regulation must be taught, not expected.

-ASD children need visual, repetitive, functional tools
+ASD children need visual, repetitive, functional tools.

-The 5-Finger Model works best with daily practice
+The 5-Finger Model works best with daily practice.

-Focus on progress, not perfection
+Focus on progress, not perfection.

-Regulation always comes before communication
+Regulation always comes before communication.

 Final Thought

 For children with ASD, emotions are not misbehavior—they are unmanaged signals.
 The 5-Finger Model gives those signals a structure, language, and safe pathway to calm.
+When taught patiently and used consistently, it becomes a lifelong self-regulation skill.

 Comments